evilpistachio/evilpistachio.github.io/index.md

 ## ***Welcome to my technology blog!***

-**Where I share my journey and discoveries in the fascinating realms of software, cybersecurity, and cloud computing.**
+**This is my daily learning journal in the realms of software, cybersecurity, and cloud computing.**

 Here you will find daily posts about what I'm currently studying, serving as a digital notebook while providing practical knowledge about these topics.